How to Change Mouse Scrolling Direction in Windows 11

 Step 1Find Your Mouse Device ID

-To start changing your mouse scrolling direction in Windows 11, you first need to find your mouse’s unique ID, which you can do by opening the Device Manager.
+To change your mouse scrolling direction in Windows 11, you first need to find your mouse’s unique ID.
+This involves opening the Device Manager and looking up your specific mouse model.
+Finding this ID is a crucial step before you can adjust the registry settings later on.

 Step 2Open the Registry Editor